NHTIO/kyoo-example/README.md

 ## How to run

-To run this project, you can simply run:
+To run this project, first create and populate a `.env` file.
+Then you can simply run:

 ```shell
 node index.mjs